dojo/dojo.io/site/source/tutorials/1015_form_validation/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:15-19 %}

-Defining the properties in `WorkerFormErrors` as optional allows us to effectively create three possible states for form fields: unvalidated, valid, and invalid.
+Defining the properties in the `WorkerFormErrors` interface as optional allows us to effectively create three possible states for form fields: unvalidated, valid, and invalid.

 {% instruction 'Next add `formErrors` to `ApplicationContext`' %}